latex3/pdfresources/README.md

 https://github.com/latex3/pdfresources

 ## Requirements
-The package requires a LaTeX format 2020-10-01 or newer.
+The package requires a LaTeX format 2022-06-01 or newer.
-It requires an L3 programming 2021-02-18 or later.
+It requires an L3 programming 2022-08-30 or newer.

 ## Installation